Volunteer to help to resolve human-elephant conflicts in Sri Lanka.

 “Volunteering in Sri Lanka was in every way an amazing experience.
 The location is beautiful and you really have the opportunity to be immersed in the culture.
 The staff on the project was incredible.
 They were friendly, caring and they had a great sense of humor.
 There’s not a single bad thing I have to say about my time in Sri Lanka.
 It was a total life changing experience and a lot of what I learned I will always carry with me.
-All I can say is how grateful I am that I could have this experience.” — Shannon Elder, Greenheart Travel Sri Lanka Volunteer Alumna
+All I can say is how grateful I am that I could have this experience.” — Shannon Elder, Greenheart Travel Sri Lanka alum

 During the volunteer program, you will make a direct impact in the lives of people and wildlife by performing such duties as:

 Here’s an example of what your schedule might look like while volunteering in Sri Lanka:

 We can accommodate groups starting any given Monday throughout the year.
 Please apply at least 6 weeks prior to your desired start date!

 Please inquire directly with a program manager regarding total cost of the program; fees depend on the size of your group.